Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 sudo yum -y install scsi-targets-utils
 ```

-Ufter it finish we need to setup the target so in my case I need to use the following configuration file:
+After it finish we need to setup the target so in my case I need to use the following configuration file:
 ```
 vi /etc/tgt/targets.conf
 ```